tywaine/Inventory-Management-System/README.md

 You will also need to install Scene Builder for javafx to build the scenes.
 You can use this video to help set it up: https://www.youtube.com/watch?v=-Obxf6NjnbQ.

-AFTER THAT you would have to set up your database credentials in Database Driver.
+AFTER THAT you would have to set up your database credentials in Database Driver in the config folder.
 After you run App.java and you should be good :)